Fusconaia escambia: Threats

-ESA listing
+Endangered Species Act listing

-Narrow pigtoe was petitioned to be listed on the ESA on September 27, 2011 and was listed as a threatened species under the ESA on October 10, 2012.
+Narrow pigtoe was petitioned to be listed under the Endangered Species Act of 1973 (ESA) on September 27, 2011 and was listed as a threatened species under the ESA on October 10, 2012, taking effect on November 9.

-5 year review
+5-year review

 The US Fish and WIldlife Services initiated a 5-year review for the narrow pigtoe on April 11, 2019.
 To date, there has been no completed 5 year review for the narrow pigtoe.

 Species status assessment

 No species status assessment is currently available for narrow pigtoe on the ECOS database.

 Recovery plan

 A recovery plan for the narrow pigtoe was published on November 13, 2012.
 The plan notes that the narrow pigtoe has a low recovery potential.
 The plan states three tenets for promoting the conservation of the narrow pigtoe.